 - Typical print cover size: 5-30 MB after proper flattening

 If your file is approaching the 650 MB cap, you have unflattened transparency, embedded high-resolution originals, or un-downsampled images.
 Flatten all layers, downsample images above 300 DPI to exactly 300 DPI, and re-export.
+Files over 200 MB also slow KDP's review process, so leaner is better even if you are under the limit.

-Barcode Zone
+Barcode zone

 KDP adds a free barcode automatically in the bottom-right of the back cover.
 The barcode occupies a 2 inch x 1.2 inch area with white space around it.